Aligned with ISO 31000

 On trackStrong evidence

 On track with strong evidence.
-Ensure the conditions that got you here continue.
+Ensure the conditions that got you here continue to hold.

 OptimisticProve